Impact

 Satan’s Strategy

 Satan doesn’t want Christians to focus on God’s glory.
 His strategy is to get humanity to focus on something “safe” and “close to God’s heart” so their focus is off of God’s glory.
 As a result, we begin to think that life is all about us.
 Because of this, we make a foundational shift in our theology.
 Our focus goes off of God-glorifying Himself through blessing us.
-Our focus is on receiving the blessings from God, and we become primary; God’s glory becomes secondary.
+Our focus is on receiving blessings from God, and we become primary; God’s glory becomes secondary.

 Cat’s are Living for Themselves